elixir-lang/elixir-lang.github.com/_posts/2012-05-04-web-framework-2.markdown

       end }
     end

-Lastly, I've changed the `import` statement in the `__using__` macro to the following:
+Lastly, I've changed the `import` statement in the `__using__` macro (again in _feb.ex_) to the following one:

     import Feb
     # was
     # import Feb, only: [get: 2, post: 2]

-This will allow us to add new functions and make them available to the client code automatically.
+This will allow us to add new functions and macros and make them available to the client code automatically.

-We'll add a call to the `default_handle` method at the end of our server definition in _server.ex_.
-This will make sure that this handler is going to be invoked only after every other clause was tried and failed to match the arguments.
+To include the `default_handle` function in `HelloServer` we can add a call to it at the end of the module definition.
+But there is a better way, an automatic one.
+Elixir provides the function `Module.add_compile_callback/1` which is exactly what we need to set up our default handler and ensure that it is going to be invoked only after every other clause was tried and failed to match the arguments.

+We'll add the following line at the beginning the `__using__` macro definition in _feb.ex_:

+    defmacro __using__(module, opts) do
+      Module.add_compile_callback module, __MODULE__, :default_handle

+Elixir will call the `default_handle` macro as if it were placed right at the end of `HelloServer` definition and it will pass the module name as an argument (which we're not using here, so we're simply ignoring it).

 Now let's test the new handler.